Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Non-existence of U(1)-invariant two-uniform states

 \subsection{No invariant Evenbly codes}

-In the framework of hyperinvariant tensor networks each tensor has to fulfil the following conditions (among others) \cite{steinberg2024far}: it has to be invariant under cyclic permutations of the physical indices $i_1,\dots,i_n$,
+In this subsection, we show the non-existence of $\SUT$-invariant holographic codes in the sense of Ref.~\cite{evenbly2017hyperinvariant,steinberg2024far}.
+Holographic codes feature an additional open logical leg $i_0$ for each tensor $A$ which should be reconstructable from the boundary.
+This leads to a new set of isometry conditions the tensors in a hyperinvariant tensor network have to fulfil \cite{steinberg2024far}.
+They include invariance under cyclic permutations of the physical legs $i_1,\dots,i_n$,

-and it has to be an isometry from the logical leg plus one physical leg to the other legs, or equivalently: the marginal of the corresponding quantum state has to be maximally mixed on the combined subsystem of the logical leg and a physical leg.
+and the tensor $A$ has to be an isometry from the logical leg plus one physical leg to the other legs, or equivalently: the marginal of the corresponding quantum state has to be maximally mixed on the combined subsystem of the logical leg and a physical leg.
 Combining these two properties we get that

 has to be an isometry from $i_0;i_j$ to the complement for every $j\in[n]$.
 This translates to $\rho_{\{i_0,i_j\}}\propto\ID$ for all $j\in\{1,\dots,n\}$ where $\rho$ is the quantum state corresponding to $T_{i_0;i_1\dots i_n}$.
 However, this is not compatible with $\SUT$-invariance due to \cref{cor:nogo}~(b). \begin{lemma} There is no $\SUT$-invariant holographic code. \end{lemma} This result can also be obtained by considering the network as a whole.
 As for a single tensor, error-correcting codes can be excluded in the presence of $\SUT$-invariance \cite{Hayden_2021}.
+Note that Lemma \ref{lem:nocode} does not prohibit a collection of HITs satisfying certain isometries, but that the collection cannot be indexed in a gauge covariant fashion.
+In particular, this means that holographic maps from bulk to boundary might be realizable for bulk degrees of freedom that transform trivially under the gauge group.
+Codes from random tensors \cite{Hayden_2016, Li_2018} are not excluded by Lemma \ref{lem:nocode}, since they only require approximate isometry relations.
+Invariant tensors are generically close to perfect for large local dimensions \cite{Li_2017} and models related to LQG that use random tensors have been considered in \cite{Chirco:2017vhs, Chirco:2019dlx}.